 However, bear in mind that this is still an all-foam mattress.
-If you really suffer from over-heating while you sleep, we'd recommend choosing an innerspring hybrid option instead.
+If you really suffer from overheating while you sleep, we'd recommend choosing an innerspring hybrid option instead.
 As we note in our memory foam vs hybrid mattress breakdown, hybrids tend to be more breathable than their foam counterparts overall.

 When it comes to edge support, the Cocoon Chill Memory Foam doesn't score as highly.
 Like most all-foam mattresses, the material compresses slightly at the perimeter when under pressure, so although we could comfortably sleep right up to the edge without feeling as though we might roll off, it wasn't as supportive as we'd have liked for sitting on the side of the bed, or getting in and out of bed.